An averaged form of Chowla's conjecture: Proof of minor arc estimate

 whenever $\theta: \R \to \C$ is measurable with $|\theta(x)| \leq 1$ for all $x$ and supported on $[0, X]$.
 We will now use a variant of an idea of Bourgain-Sarnak-Ziegler \cite{BSZ} (building on earlier works of Katai \cite{Katai}, Montgomery-Vaughan \cite{MontgomeryVaughan} and Daboussi-Delange \cite{DaboussiDelange}).

 Let $\mathcal{P}$ be the set consisting of the primes lying between $P_1$ and $Q_1$.
 Then, notice that each $n \in \mathcal{S}$ has at least one prime factor from $\mathcal{P}$.
+Furthermore, if $n=mp$ for some prime $p \in \mathcal{P}$, then the number of primes in $\mathcal{P}$ dividing $n$ is equal to the number of primes in $\mathcal{P}$ dividing $m$, plus\footnote{In the published version of this paper, the term $1_{p \nmid m}$ was incorrectly expressed as $1$, leading to a slight gap in the arguments.
+We thank Alisa Sedunova and Ke Wang for drawing this issue to our attention.} $1_{p \nmid m}$.
 This leads to the following variant of Ramar\'e's identity (see \cite[Section 17.3]{Opera}):